Timeline of Extinction Rebellion actions: Actions elsewhere

 On 6 December 2019, Extinction Rebellion activists blocked streets for 7 hours in Washington, D.C., calling for an end to World Bank funding of fossil fuels.

 On 24 January 2020, 25 Extinction Rebellion activists chained themselves to handrails in the Kastrup airport in Denmark, in protest against plans for its future expansion.
 They played fake announcements for more than half an hour in the arrivals area of the airport announcing that the airport expansion needs to be cancelled immediately to reach climate neutrality by 2025.

 On 4 December 2021, eight Extinction Rebellion activists chained themselves to a train and railway line in Dunedin, New Zealand to protest against the use of coal by dairy company Fonterra.

-In October 2022 a group of members glued themselves to Ferrari supercar models at the 2022 Parris Auto Show.
+In October 2022 a group of members glued themselves to Ferrari supercar models at the 2022 Paris Auto Show.